Dental Admission Test (DAT)

-The DAT is a dental education admission test designed to provide dental education programs with a means to assess program applicants’ potential for success.
-The DAT is administered year round by Prometric test centers in the United States, its territories (including Guam, Puerto Rico and the Virgin Islands) and Canada.
+The DAT is a dental education admission test for those interested in attending a dental education program.
+This dentistry test is designed to provide dental education programs with a means to assess program applicants’ potential for success.
+It is administered year round by Prometric test centers in the United States, its territories (including Guam, Puerto Rico and the Virgin Islands) and Canada.

-The DAT is comprised of multiple-choice test items presented in the English language.
-The test is developed according to established test specifications.
+The test is comprised of multiple-choice questions presented in the English language and is developed according to established test specifications.
 The DAT consists of a battery of four tests on the following: Survey of the Natural Sciences, Perceptual Ability, Reading Comprehension, and Quantitative Reasoning.
 In the DAT, both the U.S. customary system and the metric system (Imperial System) of units are used.

 Before starting the application process, read the DAT Guide.
 At the time of application, you will be required to confirm that you have read this document, understood its contents, and agree to the policies and procedures contained herein.